jasnow/rdoctor/README.md

 # Rdoctor

-Script to check that the following Rails technolgies are installed and read to use:
+Script to check that the following Rails technologies are installed and read to use:
 ```
 rvm, rails, bundle, brew, gem, psql, mysql, sqlite3, git, ruby, heroku, travis, xcode
 ```